 You can mix and match a wide variety of Nigerian stews, starches, meats, fish, and mollusks at Iyanze - a staple of Uptown’s West African food scene.
 The food is prepared from scratch daily and served cafeteria-style.
 Get whatever looks good to you that day, and a couple of extra scoops in case you can’t make a decision.

 Tank Noodle is one of our favorite spots for Vietnamese food in Uptown.
 There’s an extensive menu that will make you want to order a lot, and it’s all good.
-So the best strategy for tackling this place is to bring plenty of friends and plan on sharing.
 Get everything from pho bowls, congee, and rice dishes to banh mi.

-This is a good stop when you want to eat a quick bowl of noodle soup.
-It’s small and sparsely decorated, and has excellent pho with a slightly sweet broth and fresh noodles.
+This is a good stop when you want to grab a quick bowl of noodle soup on your way home.
+It’s small and cute, and has excellent pho with a slightly sweet broth and fresh noodles.

 This is a casual restaurant serving fantastic Thai street food - you’ll find a long menu of curries, noodle dishes, grilled meats, and six different papaya salads.
 They clearly understand that when everything is good it’s hard choose what to order, so there’s even a section called “Thai Dinner Table” where you can order tasting portions of different dishes, along with rice (or noodles for curries).
 It’s easy to keep adding on to the order, which is definitely what you’ll end up doing.